tiagosab/quadrobranco/README.md

 which I can run all I need, and that includes emacs and git.
-But to include ssh on it was overkill, so I switch my authentication method on github from ssh keypairs to github tokens, and I am using the [include] directive in my gitconfig.
+But to include ssh on it was overkill, so I switch my authentication method on github from ssh keypairs to github tokens, and I am using the [include] directive in my gitconfig, but it is not enough.
+On windows it is working, but on linux it keeps asking me for my password.